DevonDeRaad/SNPfiltR/cran-comments.md

 ### Summary of new changes
-I fixed bugs in 'assess_missing_data_pca' and 'assess_missing_data_tsne' functions, which caused the vignette to throw an error and resulted in CRAN removal.
-I then incremented the package version 0.1.0 -> 0.1.1 for CRAN re-submission.
+I fixed bugs in the 'distance_thin()' function and added internal checkpoints to other functions like 'hard_filter()' to make sure that user-friendly error messages are returned if the input vcf file does not contain information on the quality metric that the user is attempting to filter based on.
+I then incremented the package version 0.1.1 -> 1.0.0 for CRAN re-submission.
+This is now the official release version of the package, corresponding to the publication of the following manuscript: DeRaad, D.A.
+(2022), SNPfiltR: an R package for interactive and reproducible SNP filtering.
+Molecular Ecology Resources, 00, 1–15 https://doi.org/10.1111/1755-0998.13618

 ### Output from rhub::check_for_cran() run on the tarball being submitted here.
 ## Test environments